Chrisyhjiang/visa-assessor/README.md

 - Low memory requirements
 - Sufficient reasoning capabilities for CV analysis
 - Good performance on text analysis tasks
-- Strong multilingual capabilities, supporting analysis of CVs in multiple languages
+- **Strong multilingual capabilities**: Supports analysis of CVs in multiple languages including English, Spanish, French, German, Chinese, and many others without requiring translation

 This makes it ideal for a responsive API that needs to analyze documents efficiently.